December 2021 Review

 GCN collects data on gun incidents and related sentences, inquests and investigations in England, Scotland, and Wales as reported in the British media.
 We know our information is incomplete, though we believe nearly all the most serious crimes are included.

-We are aware of at least two reports in December 2020 relating to gun deaths:
+We are aware of at least three inquest reports in December 2021 relating to gun deaths:

 Armed Domestic Violence and/or Victim Known to Perpetrator

-We are aware of at least seven reports in December 2020 we believe to be armed domestic violence and/or victim known to perpetrator:
+We are aware of at least seven reports in December 2021 which we believe to be armed domestic violence and/or victim known to perpetrator, including:

-We are aware of at least two reports in December 2020 that relate to licensed gun owners/dealers/legal guns and ammunition:
+We are aware of at least seven reports in December 2021 that we believe to relate to the above:

-We note at least three reports involving the use of police Tasers including:
+We note at least five reports involving the use of police Tasers.

 Animal Death and Injury

-We are aware of at least six reports in December 2020 of animal cruelty and/or death involving a gun, including:
+We are aware of at least five reports in December 2021 of animal cruelty and/or death involving a gun, including:

 Imitation, Airsoft, airguns and BB guns do not currently require a licence in England or Wales.
 These guns are responsible for many gun injuries to both humans and animals.